jribben/EECS351_Group15/README.md

 **Weiner Filter**

 The Weiner filter used in this project (noiseReduction_YM.m/.p) was sourced from Yi-Wen Chen.
 The code can be found [here](https://medium.com/audio-processing-by-matlab/noise-reduction-by-wiener-filter-by-matlab-44438af83f96).
 The code is included in this repo.

+## Additional Note
+**Whale-Dolphin Classification**

+In addition to species classification, our project is also capable of classifiy in more general terms of whale and dolphin.
+Exported training models exists in the Whale_Dolphin_classification folder.
+Those models can be used by moving them to the parent directory and uncommenting code in the test.m file.
+To extract data that uses this format, change line 98 in extract_all.m